Pay offer for resident doctors working in England

 Uplifts will be applied to the pay scales for the 2016 and 2002 contracts as well as to local pay scales which mirror those contracts.

-The effective date for these changes will be 1 April 2023 and junior doctors will receive a payment to reflect backpay.
+The effective date for these changes will be 1 April 2023 and resident doctors will receive a payment to reflect backpay.

 Pay for 2024-25

-In addition, the Government will accept the recommendations of the Review Body on Doctors’ and Dentists’ Remuneration (DDRB) and uplift each Nodal Point by 6% plus £1000, on a consolidated basis, with an effective date of 1 April 2024.
+In addition, the Government has accepted the recommendations of the Review Body on Doctors’ and Dentists’ Remuneration (DDRB) and uplift each Nodal Point by 6% plus £1000, on a consolidated basis, with an effective date of 1 April 2024.

 The combined impact on the 2024-25 pay scales of the adjustments to the 2023-24 scale will be as follows: